 After Bobby Unser destroyed the prototype '73 Eagle while testing at Ontario, AAR had just five days to build up a new car in time for the first race, at Texas World Speedway.
-This car must have been chassis 7302, and it is presumably the car he raced at Trenton two weeks later (although this may have been the team's backup '72 car).
-AAR had two '73 cars ready for the Indy 500 and if Jerry Grant's car has been correctly identified as 7303, Unser must have been again racing chassis 7302.
-AAR built another car, 7304, during the summer months, and exactly how 7302 was used that season is not yet known.
-Presumed for now to have become Unser's short track car so it would be the one wrecked at Phoenix in November.
-Rebuilt and, according to Gordon Kirby's Autosport report on the March 1974 Ontario race, sold to Vel's Parnelli Jones and used by Bobby's brother Al Unser at Ontario on March 1974.
-It appears that VPJ had two 1974 Eagles in time for Phoenix a week later and the 1973 car was not needed again.
+This car must have been chassis 7302, and photographs show it was the car he raced at Trenton two weeks later.
+AAR had two more '73 cars ready for the Indy 500 and if Jerry Grant's car has been correctly identified as 7303, Unser's must have been chassis 7304.
+Exactly how 7302 was then used is still being resolved, but it is assumed for now to be the car he crashed at Milwaukee in August.

-Believed to be the 1973 Eagle sold to Joe Hunt (Torrance, CA), replacing the team's antique Gerhardt.
+The unrepaired chassis then sat on pallets at AAR until the autumn of 1975 when it was bought by Joe Hunt (Torrance, CA) and repaired, to replace the team's antique Gerhardt.
 The Eagle first appeared in Hunt's colours at Phoenix at the end of 1975, where John Martin drove it, then at Indy in 1976, with Rick Muther in the seat.
-A photograph in the Hungness Yearbook shows the Eagle to be a 1973 model as it has the rearward-angled rollhoop and high front NACA duct of the '73 and '74 cars but shows evidence of a blanked-off second fuel filler which must mean it is from 1973.
 After the 1976 Indy 500 the car was driven by Gary Bettenhausen, Bob Harkey and Phil Krueger up to 1979.
 It was then rebuilt with 355 ci Chevrolet V8 for 1981 but was crashed heavily at the 1981 Indy 500.

 Apparently repaired and reappeared in August 1981 entered by Joe Hunt Magneto as the #89 for Phil Krueger.
 Raced again by Krueger in early 1982 and presumably the #89 car raced later in the season by Dick Ferguson and Jerry Sneva.
 Then unknown until acquired by Jack Danko (Laurel Run, PA) in January 2004, having previously been owned by Jim Cosner.
 Danko rebuilt the car to be used in Pensylvania hillclimbs by his son Darryl Danko, starting at the Giants Despair Hillclimb in July 2005, an event he later won in 2011.
 It is reported that this car carries the chassis plate 7302.
 In August 2014, he set fastest time at the Polish Mountain Hill Climb near Flintstone, PA.

-Driven by: Bobby Unser, Al Unser, John Martin, Rick Muther, Gary Bettenhausen, Bob Harkey, Phil Krueger, Dick Ferguson and Jerry Sneva.
+Driven by: Bobby Unser, John Martin, Rick Muther, Gary Bettenhausen, Bob Harkey, Phil Krueger, Dick Ferguson and Jerry Sneva.
 First race: Texas World Speedway (R1), 7 Apr 1973.
-Total of 22 recorded races.
+Total of 16 recorded races.

-New for Jerry Grant to race at the 1973 Indy 500 as the #48 Olsonite Eagle.
-As only two 1973 cars were ready, and as 7301 had been destroyed in testing, this must be either 7302 or 7303.
-Grant was not entered at the Pocono 500 and some time that summer, this car was sold to Patrick Racing.
-It was raced by Gordy Johncock at Ontario and at later races.
+New for Jerry Grant to race at the 1973 Indy 500 as AAR's #48 Olsonite Eagle.
+Grant was not entered at the Pocono 500 and the car was sold to Patrick Racing prior to that race.
+It was raced by Gordy Johncock for the rest of the season as his Indy-winning car was wrecked at Pocono.
 Raced by teammate Wally Dallenbach in the early races of 1974, then brought to the Indy 500 to replace a '74 car damaged by Johncock in practice.
 Raced by Johncock at Indy and at Milwaukee in June, and believed to have been his short track car for the rest of the year.
 Then to Lee Elkins and entered as the #83 McNamara Eagle for Bill Puterbaugh at Indy and at Pocono in 1975, qualifying for both.
 Retained for the 500-mile races 1976, when Puterbaugh qualified for the Indy 500 and Ontario, and also in 1977 when, now as the #16 entry, he again qualified for the Indy 500.
-Immediately after qualifying, the car was acquired by George Walther who wanted to put son Skip into it but after an uproar, Puterbaugh drove it in the race.
+Immediately after qualifying, the car was acquired by George Walther who wanted to put son Salt into it but after an uproar, Puterbaugh drove it in the race.
 Then from Walther to Bob Olmstead who fitted a Volker V12 engine for Indy 1978 but did not get the car on track.
 The car was stored until after Olmstead's death, and was sold to Bill Simpson in the early 1990s.
 It was restored as a show car for Simpson by Wayne Leary and put on display in North Carolina to represent the Eagle that Simpson had raced at Indy.
 Sold around 2013 to Jeff Urwin (New York, NY).
-In February 2019, this car was at Paintergeek Paintworks in Indianapolis, IN, being stripped of the Bill Simpson Nikon #38 livery to be returned to its original 1973 livery.
+This car was at Paintergeek Paintworks in Indianapolis, IN, from January to April 2019 being stripped of the Bill Simpson Nikon #38 livery and returned to its original 1973 AAR livery.

 Bob Fletcher team had owned a pair of 1972 Eagles but after Art Pollard's fatal accident at Indy in 1973, Fletcher acquired a new 1973 car which was entered as the #55 Cobre Firestone entry for Lee Kunzman from Ontario in August onwards.
 Used for the rest of 1973 but then crashed heavily in testing at Ontario in December when Kunzman hit the wall and needed to be taken to hospital.
 The 1973 Eagle was not seen in Fletcher stable after this and is presumed to have been destroyed.